$SU(\infty)$ Quantum Gravity and Cosmology: A Globally Static and Topological Universe

-This isolated Universe is by construction static, because there is no {\it external} system which can be used as a clock.
-Indeed, it is a trivial quantum system, because every state vector $\psi \in \hm_U$ can be transformed to another state by a unitary transformation $U \in \bm[\hm_U] \cong \suinf$.
-Such transformations can be considered as change of the Hilbert space basis, and as there is no preferred (pointer) basis, all states are physically equivalent.
-The triviality of the model can be also verified by considering an effective Lagrangian functional $\lm_U$ invariant under $\suinf$~\cite{houriqmsymmgr}.
-Such a functional can be constructed from traces of the products of symmetry generators.
-In analogy with Quantum Field Theory (QFT) we only consider the lowest order traces, because Higher order functionals can be constructed through path integral formalism.
-Application of variational principle shows that the solution of the {\it fields} - the coefficients of trace terms - is locally trivial, but unstable under fluctuations~\cite{houriqmsymmgr}.
-This means that states can locally - in the Hilbert space - become clustered, see following sections for more details.
+This isolated Universe is, by construction, static because there is no external system that can be used as a clock.
+Indeed, it is a trivial quantum system because every state vector $\psi \in {\mathcal H}_U$ can be transformed to another state by a unitary transformation $U \in {\mathcal B}[{\mathcal H}_U] \cong \suinf$.
+Such transformations can be considered as changes in the Hilbert space basis.
+But, as there is no preferred (pointer) basis, all bases and states are physically equivalent.
+The triviality of the model can be also verified by considering an effective Lagrangian functional ${\mathcal L}_U$ that is invariant under $\suinf$~\cite{houriqmsymmgr}.
+Such a functional can be constructed from the traces of the products of symmetry generators.
+In analogy with QFT, we only consider the lowest-order traces because higher order functionals can be constructed through path integral formalism.
+The application of the variational principle shows that the solution of dynamical equations of the ``fields'' ---the coefficients of trace terms--- is locally trivial, but unstable under fluctuations~\cite{houriqmsymmgr}.
+This means that states can locally ---in the Hilbert space--- become clustered.
+We discuss this process in more detail in the following~sections.